mbezjak/rollback-on-exception/README.md

 or add following line in *plugins* section in `grails-app/conf/BuildConfig.groovy`

-    // or other latest version number
+    // or use any other version number ':rollback-on-exception:0.1'
-    ':rollback-on-exception:0.1'

 No additional configuration is required.